waquraishi/waquraishi.github.io2/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why do you wanna listen to my silly rants and raves
+subtitle: Why do you wanna listen to my silly rants and raves?
 ---
 My name is Inigo Montoya.
 I have the following qualities:

 - I rock a great mustache